-Before you use Alibaba Cloud Elasticsearch, you must evaluate the total amount of required resources, such as the disk space, node specifications, number of shards, and size of each shard.
-Based on test results and user feedback, Alibaba Cloud offers some common methods for evaluation.
+Before you use Alibaba Cloud Elasticsearch, you must evaluate the total amount of the required resources, such as the disk space, node specifications, number of shards, and size of each shard.
+Based on test results and user feedback, Alibaba Cloud offers some common methods for the evaluation.
+You can purchase a cluster or upgrade the configuration of a cluster based on the evaluation results.

 Supported disk types